hishamarashini/RPS_Game/README.md

 | Paper |75 times|
 |Scissor|70 times|

 and all was working in good condition.
+So user need to click one of the images and the computer will choose against him until onr lose or tied.

 ### Validator Testing